unicode-org/message-format-wg/spec.md

 1. If _value_ is a Formattable object, then
    1. Return _value_.
-1. If _value_ is a number, then
-   1. Let _fmt_ be a FormattableNumber object that wraps _value_.
-1. Else,
-   1. Let _fmt_ be an implementation-defined Formattable object that wraps _value_.
+1. Return an implementation-defined Formattable object that wraps _value_.
-1. Return _fmt_.

 ## Formatting Context